 What is everyone up to for the Fourth of July?
 Are you entertaining?
 Making a big feast?
-We will be out of town, celebrating the wedding of client, turned good friend.
+We will be out of town, celebrating the wedding of a client, turned good friend.
 We are really looking forward to being away for a couple days to unwind and have some fun.
-Something that we are looking forward to is the small town parade that we heard will take place on the 4th.
+We are looking forward to is the small town parade that we heard will take place on the 4th.
 Should be a blast.
-If, we were staying in town, we’d most likely have friends over for a BBQ, with a menu rich in ribs and this patriotic potato salad.
+If we were staying in town, we’d most likely have friends over for a BBQ, with a menu rich in ribs and this patriotic potato salad.
 This is the first year, in a long time, that we may have actually been able to see fireworks from our new home.
-Usually it is foggy in San Francisco, which does not make for romantic firework displays.
+Usually, it is foggy in San Francisco, which does not make for romantic firework displays.

 I would definitely serve this easy and healthy potato salad.
 We have been enjoying it on and off for a couple weeks and love how flavorful it is.
 Did I mention, it is healthy.
 No dairy, at all, making it low-cholesterol.
 Don’t worry, it doesn’t skimp on flavor.
 And, it is really fun to use different colored baby potatoes, to make it “patriotic”.
 Okay, okay, not blue potatoes; but, pretty darn close.
 The green beans add a nice crunch to make it a bit more interesting!

 Like fried chicken with your potato salad?
 Our recipe is being featured over at The Back Burner today.
 Crispy, crunchy and full of spicy flavor.
 Did I mention, it is ultra moist, too!
 Perfect for a Fourth of July celebration.

 - 2 pounds small baby potatoes, assorted colors

 - 2 small baby red onions or 4 green onions, thinly sliced

 - 1 teaspoon dijon mustard

 - Fill a large saucepan full of water, bring to a boil.